tomshaw/electricgrid-demo/README.md

 ## Electric Grid Demo

-This repository serves as a demonstration of ElectricGrid showcasing its capabilities and how it can be used to generate datatables.
+This repository serves as a demo of ElectricGrid showcasing how it can be used to generate datatables.

 ## Setup Instructions